Theater Arts Department

 He is a member of the American Federation of Television and Radio Artists, Actors' Equity Association, and the Screen Actors' Guild.

 Ms. Shaw is a native San Franciscan who has been teaching at City College since 1987.
-She has also taught at San Jose City College, Cal State Hayward and the Asian American Theatre Center.
+She received her BA from the University of San Francisco and her MA and teaching credential from San Francisco State University.
+She has also taught at San Jose City College, Cal State East Bay and for the Asian American Theatre Company.

 BA Industrial Relations from Rockhurst College, Kansas City, MO MFA in Lighting and Scenic Design from San Francisco State University